eugene-kim-pipe17/p17-interview-filters/README.md

 ### Phase 1: Type/Schema Design (Discussion First)

-**Before using AI**, let's discuss:
+**Before using AI**, discuss:
-- Your understanding of how the filter should work
+- How the filter should work
-- What the schema/data structure should look like
+- What the data structure should look like
-- Your rationale for each field and design decision
+- Your rationale for each design decision

-**Don't worry if you're not familiar with TypeScript specifically** — you can use terms you're comfortable with:
-- Java interfaces or classes
-- Python type hints or dataclasses
-- Go structs
-- JSON schema
-- Or just plain English descriptions of the data structure

-The key is that we come to an agreement on the design and you can explain your reasoning.
+**Not familiar with TypeScript?** Use terms you know: Java interfaces/classes, Python type hints/dataclasses, Go structs, JSON schema, or plain English.

+The key: explain your reasoning and agree on the design.

 ### Phase 2: Translation to TypeScript (AI Can Help)

-If you need help translating your design into TypeScript syntax, AI can assist here.
-This is where tooling should accelerate your work, not replace your thinking.
+AI can help translate your design to TypeScript syntax.
+Use tooling to accelerate, not replace thinking.

 ### Phase 3: Implementation (Incremental and Verified)

-This is critical: **I want to see small chunks of functionality implemented and tested incrementally.**
+**Critical: Implement and test small chunks incrementally.**

-For each chunk of work:
+For each chunk:

-1. **Your thoughts first**: Explain how you want to implement this piece.
-What's your approach?
+1. **Your thoughts first**: Explain your approach for this piece.

-2. **AI implements**: You can ask AI to write the code for that specific chunk.
+2. **AI implements**: Ask AI to write code for this chunk.

-3. **Discuss tests**: Talk through what tests we should write for this chunk.
-What cases need coverage?
+3. **Discuss tests**: What tests are needed?
+What cases?

 4. **AI writes tests**: Have AI write the tests you identified.

-5. **Your critique**: Review the code AI generated.
-What do you think?
-Would you change anything?
+5. **Your critique**: Review the AI code.
+What would you change?
 Why?

-**Why incremental?** In the real world, having AI generate all the code at once makes things harder to reason about and less likely to succeed.
-Small, verified chunks lead to better outcomes and demonstrate ownership.
+**Why incremental?** Generating all code at once is harder to reason about and less likely to succeed.
+Small, verified chunks demonstrate ownership.

 ## What Good Looks Like

-- **Thoughtful prompting** — Describe problems clearly with context and constraints
+- **Thoughtful prompting** — Clear problem descriptions with context and constraints
-- **Your reasoning** — Explain how you break down problems, evaluate trade-offs, and make decisions
+- **Your reasoning** — Explain problem breakdown, trade-offs, and decisions
-- **Critical review** — Critique AI output on correctness, structure, naming, and style
+- **Critical review** — Critique AI output on correctness, structure, naming, style
-- **Ownership** — Verify outputs, run tests, and understand before adopting
+- **Ownership** — Verify, test, and understand before adopting
-- **Adaptability** — When things break, explain your adjustments
+- **Adaptability** — Explain adjustments when things break
-- **Engineering taste** — Clear, maintainable, safe code with good test coverage
+- **Engineering taste** — Clear, maintainable, safe code with good tests

 ## What to Avoid